What is lease abstraction and why does it matter for commercial tenants?

 This financial information gives accounting and real estate teams the visibility needed for proper budgeting, cash flow planning, and forecasting.
 Accurate data input here ensures alignment with internal stakeholders and external equity partners.

-Commercial leases evolve over time.
+Lease amendments should be abstracted as they occur, capturing any changes to rental rates, lease term, space configuration, or tenant and landlord obligations, to keep lease records current and compliant with ASC 842 modification requirements.
 Lease amendments capture any updates made after the original agreement was signed — including lease renewals, rental rate changes, term extensions, and space modifications.

 Abstracting amendments helps keep your lease records current and ensures compliance with ASC 842 lease accounting standards.
 Tracking modifications a lease modification under ASC 842 in a structured way also prevents misalignment between real estate, accounting, and legal teams — especially during audits.